yegor256/blog/_drafts/daily.md

 Git history and find out how many lines of code Jeff wrote.
 Or you can monitor the dashboard every day to see what tasks assigned to Jeff were resolved during the week.
 You can do all that.
-The question is---what you do when you find out that Jeff doesn't do anything?
+The question is---what do you do when you find out that Jeff doesn't do anything?
 Or that he does much less than everybody else?
-Even a bigger question is: what do you do when you understand that everybody in your team is lazy and does as little as they can or nothing at all?
+An even bigger question is: what do you do when you realise that everybody in your team is lazy and does as little as they can do or nothing at all?

 Sounds weird and has nothing to do with your reality?
 Really?
 Look at this Twitter poll.

-So, what do you do with the team, if you can't really fire anyone and you can't motivate them anyhow: they are paid anyway.
+So, what do you do with the team, if you can't really fire anyone and you can't motivate them in any way: they are paid regardless.
 How do you discipline them?

 The only possible instrument is _guilt_.